 No one wants to pay huge a amount of money for a guinea pig ramp… or anything really haha.
-For my recommendations, I have tried to keep the price to a minimum and insure that you get the most bang for your buck.
+For my recommendations, I have tried to keep the price to a minimum and ensure that you get the most bang for your buck.
 While price is obviously a factor, I have also tried to make sure that I am not compromising on the quality of the product for the sake of saving a few bucks.
 The classic saying, you get what you pay for typically holds true and guinea pig ramps are no exception.

 Number 2 – MATERIAL

 In my experience, I have found that a lot of the products that are in the pet world are not made to the same standards that human products are made to.
 What do I mean by this?
 Well, you can take guinea pig toys as an example.
-A lot of the material that is used in making the guinea pig toys has harmful chemicals within them.
+A lot of the material that is used in making guinea pig toys has harmful chemicals within them.
 These then get exposed to your guinea pig which can result in severe illnesses down the road.
 In the case of guinea pig ramps, these can come in the form of harmful paints and weatherproof coatings that get applied to the material.
-The recommendations I make have taking into consideration these chemicals and I have highlighted if there are any risks.
+The recommendations I make have taken into consideration these chemicals and I have highlighted if there are any risks.